navara99/resource-wall/README.md

 - Users can change their password

-### User Page

-- Users can view user's details (Profile picture, username, bio, full name, created resources)

-### new resource

-- users save an external URL along with a title and description
-- users can make resource public/private
-- users can categorize resource under a topic

-### header

-- users can search for already-saved resources created by any user
-- display logout button / login link

 ### handle error

-- if there is any errors, it is shown on the top of the page under nav bar
+- If there is any errors, it is shown on the top of the page under nav bar

 ### history